 We often receive emails from readers asking for help in navigating their own real estate crises.
 In Realty Bites, we try to get them answers.

-We recently heard from a French reader who's earned a spot at the New York Film Academy, and will be heading to the city for classes in the new year: "I will look for a New York rental in January, and I was wondering what kind of documents I might be asked for in order to rent an apartment.
+Here's the problem: We recently heard from a French reader who's earned a spot at the New York Film Academy, and will be heading to the city for classes in the fall.
+The student was wondering what kind of documents might be required to rent an apartment.

-If you're asking about documents, you're already on the right track, because nabbing yourself an apartment is going to require a lot of paperwork.
+Here's the solution: If you're asking about documents, you're already on the right track, because nabbing yourself an apartment is going to require a lot of paperwork.

 And this is just the tip of the iceberg: most landlords, at minimum, require that you earn a steady income of at least 40 times the monthly rent—not just that you have that much money in savings—and have a credit score of around 700 or higher.
 Since you'll be a student (and presumably not earning a full-time income) and don't have a credit history in the U.S., you'll almost certainly need a guarantor, or someone who will agree to be responsible for your rent if you default.
 Unfortunately, many landlords require that the guarantor earn a salary of 80 times the monthly rent, and reside in the tri-state area.

 One way around this is to sign up for Insurent Lease Guaranty (a BrickUnderground partner), a service that will act as a guarantor when you don't have traditional means.
-Insurent managing director Charles Schoneau tells us that “98 percent of international students qualify for an Insurent guaranty by having their parents be responsible parties to Insurent who will be the guarantor on the lease."
+Insurent managing director Charles Schoenau tells us that “the vast majority of international students qualify for an Insurent guaranty by having their parents be responsible parties to Insurent who will be the guarantor on the lease."
 You'll need to provide a copy of your passport and visa, as well as copies of your parents' passports.
 Additionally, your parents will need to provide evidence that their combined income is more than 50 times your monthly rent, or that they have 80 times the monthly rent in bank or brokerage accounts.